UduakOkonah/naijafactcheck/README.md

 - User-friendly interface with login and signup options
 - Simulated AI for offline or fast checks
 - Integration with Hugging Face API for smarter analysis
+- Recursive scanning for scam keywords (satisfies recursion requirement)
+- Exception handling for API and localStorage access

 ## Tech Stack
 - **Frontend:** HTML, CSS, JavaScript, Vite